Home Hip Replacement Revision Surgery

 Mechanical failure usually occurs when a patient’s bone or tissue is weakened by particles that are released from the implant.
 The damaged tissue allows the implant to become loose.
 This can cause a bone fracture or implant fracture.

 To fix mechanical failure, the surgeon will remove the implant and assess bone and tissue damage.
-They may use a bone graft (bone transplant) to repair the hip.
+They may use a bone graft (bone transplant), custom-made 3D-printed metal augments or other surgical techniques to repair the hip.
 Then they’ll implant new hip replacement components.

 What to Expect in Revision Surgery